 As the scene on this part of David’s life comes to an end, we see that David and his wife conceive a son.
 This son, Solomon, would be known for wisdom, that is until his own tangle with arrogance would take its toll.
 Maybe there is something symbolic here as well.
 Very often wisdom is produced through brokenness.

-Are you at a place when all seems lost?
+Are you at a place where all seems lost?
 Are your choices ringing in your ears, “You will never get past what you have done?”
 David’s story is only one of many accounts of redemption contained in the Bible.
 Over and over, we see God take broken, guilt ridden people and love them back to wholeness.
 He is ready to take on your grief and bring you through to a place of knowing this great thing called Grace.

 But God, being rich in mercy, because of his great love with which he loved us,